The Big Pants (part two)

 “Now, I suppose,” Luisa asked her, “we each pick from one of the cages?”

 Latch hooks were holding the lids tight.

 “Do you get deer?”
-Jackie had asked Toby, when, sparing a minute, he’d trotted down to direct them.
+Jackie had asked this of Toby, when, sparing a minute, he’d trotted down to direct them.

 Of all things, lettuces made a puzzle.
 Tomatoes, peppers…carrots or beans…those you could pick only one way.

 “Leaves?
 Or should I root out the whole head?”